thibaut-neoledge/azure-docs.fr-fr/articles/connectors/connectors-create-api-yammer.md

 <properties
-pageTitle="Ajouter le connecteur Yammer à vos applications logiques | Microsoft Azure" description="Vue d’ensemble du connecteur Yammer avec les paramètres d’API REST" services=""
+pageTitle="Add the Yammer Connector in your Logic Apps | Microsoft Azure" description="Overview of the Yammer Connector with REST API parameters" services=""
 documentationCenter=""
 authors="msftman"